5 years full-time (plus optional placement year)

-Pick one of the following optional modules:
+Pick two of the following optional modules:

 Atomic Physics, Lasers and Modern Optics explains basic quantum mechanical treatments of atomic and molecular structure.
 You'll also study the interaction of light with atoms, and develop your understanding of the physics of lasers.
 (20 credits)

 Introduction to Plasma Science and Technology and Stellar Physics draws on ongoing research at York to illustrate and explain plasmas.
 You'll use the expertise you've been developing for the past two years to understand plasmas, and the cauldrons of our cosmos, stars.
 (20 credits)

 Introduction to Quantum Computing and Advanced Theoretical Techniques applies your knowledge of quantum mechanics to improving computer performances to levels unreachable by traditional models.
 You'll look at some of the mathematical techniques underlying quantum computing, and discover a range of mathematical tools for analysing more advanced theoretical scenarios.
 (20 credits)